 The 1959 race included 500cc, 350cc, 250cc and 125cc races, though only the latter three would count for the World Championship.
 Bob Brown took the top class, with John Surtees triumphing in the 350cc race, Gary Hocking taking the 250cc class and Tarquinio Provini winning the 125cc event.

-After a gap of a year, the World Championship returned, this time with all races counting for points.
+After a gap of a year, the World Championship returned in 1961, this time with all races counting for points.
 Gary Hocking took the victory in the main 500cc class, Czech rider František Šťastný winning the 350cc event, Britain's Mike Hailwood the 250cc class and Swiss Luigi Taveri the junior class.

 The Råbelövsbanan circuit was located at Kristianstad in Skåne county, Sweden.
 The nearest major airport is Ronneby Airport, just over an hour's drive east, which offers domestic flights, while Malmö Airport is around 90 minutes' drive to the south-west, offering international connections.